nucypher/taco-web/README.md

 At decryption time, the requester will be asked to verify their address by signing a message in MetaMask.
 If they own the correct NFT, the message will decrypt successfully.

-For more information about customizing and reusing Cohort, Condition, and Strategy objects, see the [References](https://docs.threshold.network/app-development/threshold-access-control-tac/references) page in the documentation.
+For more information about customizing and reusing `Cohort`, `Condition`, and `Strategy` objects, see the [References](https://docs.threshold.network/app-development/threshold-access-control-tac/references) page in the documentation.

 # Contributing